niimmiish/niimmiish.github.io/_pages/portfolio.md

 #    btn_class: "btn--primary"
 ---

-# Those things I do
+# My Portfolio --- those things I do

-Here you can look through some of my work.
-Selected projects are below and links to few others are on the left menu.
+Here you can view some of my work.
+Selected projects are below and there are links to few others.
 I present varying levels of detail depending on the nature of the work and client confidentiality concerns and NDAs.
-The samples show my experience solving data challenges in different domains and with different tools.
+These samples show my experience solving data challenges in different domains and with different tools.

 The material is intentionally non-technical, focusing on the problem at hand and the solution approach.
 I provide links to additional content, relevant external sources or references for additional information and background.
 More details are also available in my [resume][1]{: style="color: #2980b9"}.